MH CET 3-Year LLB Round 1 Cut-Off 2025 Analysis: 4 Colleges Offer Admission at less than 1 Percentile

 209 colleges are participating in MH CET law, offering 23,210 seats, for 58,311 applicants who have registered for counselling this year.
 The competition comes down to 3 to 4 students competing for each seat.
 Last year, approximately 189 colleges participated in MH CET Law with a combined intake of 16,000.

-The majority of MH CET Law colleges remain relatively unknown.
+The majority of MH CET Law colleges remain relatively less well-known.
 Many struggle with inadequate infrastructure, limited faculty strength, weak placement records, and a lack of standing within the legal community compared to the top institutions.
+Further, relocating from other states to the lower-ranked law colleges offers little incentive.

 Articles